Adamskoullos/TraderDashboards/README.md

     - [X] Style the nav bar so it works well for tablets and desktops
     - [X] Add the burger menu functionality for mobile devices
     - [X] Add and refine hover effects and active tab styling
-- [X] Adjust the top nav bar and create the footer
+- [X] Create the footer including Copyright and Powered By
-    - Remove Contact, Guide, Subscribe
-    - move Dashboards to the right
-    - Add Copyright to the center
 - [X] Validate HMTL and CSS
 - [X] Add template to all pages
 - [X] Adjust active tab and file name for each page